changzhiwin/spark-rpc/README.md

 - RpcEndpointRef  -> ActorRef
 - RpcEnv          -> ActorSystem

-You can better understand with below program.
+You will better understand it with below program.

 ### Environment
 - Java 1.8